 To turn Weather Alert Watch on or off, press and hold CALL-MENU while the radio is idle.
-Select Setup and then WX-Alert Mode.
-Use CHANNEL UP and CHANNEL DOWN to choose WX Alert Mode setting On or Off.
+Select Setup and then WX Alert Mode.
+Turn the PUSH/ENTER knob to choose On or Off. and press PUSH/ENTER to select.